pporzig/SQE-Damascus/prepare_trans/excel_format/README.md

 ## Structure of the Notebook

-The notebook is structured into two worksheets: `CHARs` and `SIGNs`.
+The notebook is contains three worksheets: `CHARs`, `SIGNs`, `Sub_Frags`.

-The rationale to make two worksheets is as follows.
+The rationale to make three worksheets is as follows.
 A digtial edition is fundamentally the "[interpretation of ancient media into new media](https://www.academia.edu/37560923/Material_Philology_and_Digital_Editions_Charting_a_Way_Forward)".
 Thus, any digital edition today is fundamentally built around high-resolution images of ancient artefacts.
-Once an image has been marked up with `region of interests` (= `rois`), one then has to provide a definition of aforedesignated rois.
-Once the specifications of the `rois` are made, it is no longer necessary to have this data primary.
-Thus, the `roi` specifications are placed in the `SIGNs` worksheet, and the `CHARs` workheet now comes into focus.
+To begin the process of making an edition, one needs to annotate the image of `regions of interest` (ROIs). `ROI`s are of great utility for clearly annotating what one observes, whether it is extant ink, holes made by larvae, or even subfragments on the IAA plates.
+After an image has been annotated with `region of interests` (= `rois`), one then has to provide a definition of aforedesignated `ROI`s.
+Once the specifications of the `rois` are made, it is no longer necessary to have the segmentation information in the foreground.
+Thus, the `ROI` specifications are placed in the `SIGNs` worksheet, and then the interest moves to the `CHARs` workheet.
+In the `CHAR`s worksheet, each ROI—apart from subfragments—is annotated (defined) as to its interpretation.
+As for `Sub_Frags`, this sheet holds the `ROI`s of any image whereby there are more than one fragment (especially when the PAM images can demonstrate how successive editors made joins throughout the early years of Qumran Research).

 Each worksheet is hereby explained in terms of their definitions and datatypes:

 ### The SIGNs Worksheet